 Nixtamalization removes the husks of the corn, making it easier to grind.
 And finally, it combines to form new flavor compounds, which is is why grits taste better than polenta.

-Another property of hominy is that the starch in the kernel of the corn, in addition to swelling up as a result of the nixtamalization, also takes on a uniquely gelatinous texture, which despite the connotations of the word gelatinous, is quite pleasant.
+Another property of hominy is that the starch in the kernel of the corn swells and takes on a uniquely gelatinous texture, which despite the connotations of the word gelatinous, is quite pleasant.

 The nixtamalized hominy can be dried and then ground and simmered to make grits (also called hominy grits).
 Alternately, the processed hominy can be cooked until soft and then used in soups, stews, and casseroles.
 Posole is a traditional Mexican soup made with hominy.